 Did You Know?
-San Francisco’s Pending Concrete Building Safety Program and How It Affects Multifamily Landlords
+Non-Ductile Concrete - San Francisco’s Concrete Building Safety Program is Coming (Updated 2025)

 San Francisco is on the Verge of Adopting New Seismic Retrofit Requirements for Concrete Buildings that were Constructed with Substandard Reinforcement